-Highfield Middle School (4198) Highfield Lane, Prudhoe, NE42 6EY Email: info@hms.cheviotlt.co.uk Tel No: 01661 833922 Feeder Schools: Mickley, Prudhoe Castle, Prudhoe West, Prudhoe Adderlane First Schools Admission No: 120 The Academy Trust is the Admissions Authority for this school and as such the catchments have been set by them.
-Trust Prudhoe Community High Please use the link below to find out what catchment and transport priority area your child lives in.
-School catchment and transport eligibility maps For school transport purposes please ensure that you also Acad / Home to school travel and transport policy Pre/After School Provision:
+Highfield Middle School (4198)

+Highfield Lane, Prudhoe, NE42 6EY

+Email: info@hms.cheviotlt.co.uk

-Ovingham Middle School (4199) Ovingham, Prudhoe, NE42 6DE Feeder Schools: Broomley, Ovingham CE, Wylam Email: info@oms.cheviotlt.co.uk Tel No: 01661 833215 First Schools Prudhoe Community High Admission No: 96 The Academy Trust is the Admissions Authority for this school and as such the catchments have been set by them.
+The Academy Trust is the Admissions Authority for this school and as such the catchments have been set by them.
 Please use the link below to find out what catchment and transport priority area your child lives in.

-Acad / Trust School catchment and transport eligibility maps For school transport purposes please ensure that you also refer to the 'Home to School Travel and Transport Policy': Home to school travel and transport policy Pre/After School Provision:
+For school transport purposes please ensure that you also refer to the 'Home to School Travel and Transport Policy':

+Mickley, Prudhoe Castle, Prudhoe West, Prudhoe Adderlane First Schools

+Prudhoe Community High

+Ovingham Middle School (4199)

+Ovingham, Prudhoe, NE42 6DE

+Email: info@oms.cheviotlt.co.uk

-Prudhoe Community High School (4369) Moor Road, Prudhoe, NE42 5LJ Email: info@pchs.cheviotlt.co.uk Tel No: 01661 832486 Admission No: 200 The Academy Trust is the Admissions Authority for this school and as such the catchments have been set by them.
+The Academy Trust is the Admissions Authority for this school and as such the catchments have been set by them.
 Please use the link below to find out what catchment and transport priority area your child lives in.

+For school transport purposes please ensure that you also refer to the 'Home to School Travel and Transport Policy':

+Broomley, Ovingham CE, Wylam First Schools

+Prudhoe Community High

+Prudhoe Community High School (4369)

+Moor Road, Prudhoe, NE42 5LJ

+Email: info@pchs.cheviotlt.co.uk

+The Academy Trust is the Admissions Authority for this school and as such the catchments have been set by them.
+Please use the link below to find out what catchment and transport priority area your child lives in.

+For school transport purposes please ensure that you also refer to the 'Home to School Travel and Transport Policy':

-Acad / Trust Feeder Schools: Prudhoe Adderlane, Prudhoe West, Mickley, Prudhoe Castle, Broomley, Ovingham CE, Wylam, First Schools Prudhoe St Matthew's RC Primary School (part).
-Highfield and Ovingham Middle School catchment and transport eligibility maps For school transport purposes please ensure that you also refer to the 'Home to School Travel and Transport Policy': Home to school travel and transport policy Pro/After School Provision: Pre/After School Provision:
+Prudhoe Adderlane, Prudhoe West, Mickley, Prudhoe Castle, Broomley, Ovingham CE, Wylam, First Schools Prudhoe St Matthew's RC Primary School (part).

+Highfield and Ovingham Middle